Stoney Trail: Southeast leg

 The McKenzie Lake Boulevard / Cranston Boulevard intersection was upgraded to a modified diamond interchange; work on this interchange began 2010 and by fall 2011 the bridge structure had been erected.
 The interchange design is a modified diamond and integrates into the nearby cloverstack interchange at Deerfoot Trail.

 A partial cloverleaf interchange was constructed at 52 Street SE.
 The original project schedule from June 2010 had this interchange fully opening in the fall of 2013 with traffic on the new structure in the summer of 2012 with construction starting in 2011.
 The revised project schedule of June 2011 still indicated a fall 2013 opening, the only significant difference is the temporary constructions detour road has been shifted to the east side of the bridge structure from the west side.
 As of December 2011, construction of the interchange had started with grading of the interchange ramps and piling installation.
 52 Street interchange was completed with the rest of the project on November 22, 2013.
 At 88 Street SE, Stoney Trail intersects with 22X with a hybrid interchange.
 An existing intersection at 88 Street SE was removed.
 Grading was also completed for a future interchange at 130 Avenue.
 A similar partial cloverleaf interchange was constructed at a slightly realigned 114 Avenue SE.
 The interchange fully opened on November 22, 2013.

 Partial cloverleaf interchanges were constructed at Glenmore and Peigan Trails.
-Peigan Trail was also be extended from 52 Street to Stoney Trail as a result.
+Peigan Trail was also extended from 52 Street to Stoney Trail as a result.
 The existing 17 Avenue SE intersection, which had been the terminus of the freeway since 2009, was upgraded to a partial cloverleaf interchange.

 Southwest leg

-On October 1st, 2020, the northern section of the southwest leg of stoney trail opened.
-This extended the total length by 9 km, from Glenmore Trail to Fish Creek Blvd.
+On October 1, 2020, the northern section of the southwest leg of Stoney Trail opened.
+This extended the total length by 9 km, from Glenmore Trail to Fish Creek Boulevard.
 This section was built on the Tsuut'ina Nation, and was brought with many delays.
-Construction began in 2016, and the segment that goes through the nation is designated as the Tsuut'ina Trail.
-The final 4 km connecting fish creek Boulevard to Highway 22X opened 1 year later, on October 2, 2021.
-The southwest leg extended Stoney Trail from Macleod Trail to Highway 8, continuing west towards the next section to be constructed.
+Construction began in 2016, and the segment that goes through the nation is designated as Tsuut'ina Trail.
+The final 4 km connecting Fish Creek Boulevard to Highway 22X opened one year later, on October 2, 2021.
+The southwest leg extended Stoney Trail from Macleod Trail to Highway 8, continuing west towards the next section that at the time was under construction.